Agoric/documentation/main/guides/js-programming/notifiers.md

      is guaranteed to not be 8, 1, 5).
 - The sampling subset has the same termination value as the iteration from the producer.

-When a new iteration value is available, either it or a later value becomes available on each sampling subset promptly.
+When a new iteration value is available, either it or a later value promptly becomes available on each sampling subset.
 In other words, if value 'a' is introduced on the producer end followed a few moments later by 'b', then all clients either promptly see 'a', or won't see it but will promptly see a successor, such as 'b'.
 If a value is added and nothing else follows for a